Become a Member of the Water Worx Team!

 - Prepares and maintains a variety of records, files and related documents including inspections and related activities.

-Experience and Training Guidelines
+Experience and Training Guidelines:

 Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-Experience: One (1) year of experience performing backflow device testing and/or maintenance, environmental compliance, and/or other water/wastewater utility related trade or specialty.
+Three (3) years of experience performing backflow device testing and/or maintenance, environmental compliance, and/or other water/wastewater utility related trade or specialty.

-Training: Equivalent to the completion of the twelfth (12th) grade supplemented by specialized technical training and coursework necessary to obtain backflow device certification.
+Equivalent to the completion of the twelfth (12th) grade supplemented by specialized technical training and coursework necessary to obtain backflow device certification.

 License or Certificate:

-- Valid North Carolina class C driver’s license with satisfactory driving record.
+- Valid North Carolina, class C, driver’s license with satisfactory driving record.

-- Backflow Device Tester Certificate
+- Backflow Device Tester Certificate.

 SUPERVISION RECEIVED AND EXERCISED